Las Pozas: Tourist attraction

 As a result of opening Las Pozas to the public in 1994, the town of Xilita began to receive a higher number of tourists.

-Today one can visit Las Pozas to see the sculptures of Edward James and also to bathe in the natural pools found in the area.
-Tours are available to take.
+Today, one can visit Las Pozas to see the sculptures of Edward James and also to bathe in the natural pools found in the area.
+Tours are available.
 There are several hotels surrounding the area and restaurants that surfaced as a result of the area's gain of popularity.